 The use of aspirin to prevent the development of cardiovascular disease has been associated with the development of gastrointestinal ulcer in human subjects[15].
-On the other hand, if a proton pump inhibitor (PPI) is used to reduce the acid release in the presence of aspirin, the incident of upper gastrointestinal ulcer development is significantly reduced[15], demonstrating the role of excessive acid production during the use of aspirin.
+On the other hand, if a proton pump inhibitor (PPI) is used to reduce the acid release in the presence of aspirin, the incidence of upper gastrointestinal ulcer development is significantly reduced[15], demonstrating the role of excessive acid production during the use of aspirin.
 The score of gastric mucosal injury in patients who stopped the use of LDA (observed via endoscopy) was lower than those who did not stop[16].
-In 2002, guidelines from the American Heart Association indicated that LDA increases risk for gastrointestinal bleeding, and did not recommend LDA in persons with this risk[17].
+In 2002, guidelines from the American Heart Association indicated that LDA increases risk for gastrointestinal bleeding and did not recommend LDA in persons with this risk[17].

 Gastroduodenal ulcers associated with the use of aspirin or NSAID contribute to 30%-35% of hematemesis[18], while doses of daily aspirin use between 75 mg to 300 mg may be protective against vascular diseases.
 They nevertheless cause gastric bleeding, indicating that these doses may not be safe[19].
 In a single center study of patients taking NSAIDs after hip and knee arthroplasty, 4.5% of patients developed upper gastrointestinal bleeding[20].
-A single maximal dose of NSAIDs that preferentially inhibit COX1, but not COX2, in pregnant rats and rabbits, cause septal defects in the fetus[21].
+A single maximal dose of NSAIDs that preferentially inhibit COX-1, but not COX-2, in pregnant rats and rabbits, caused septal defects in the fetus[21].
 It seems that the eradication of helicobacter pylori (H. pylori) is helpful in reducing aspirin-induced (300 mg/d) injury[22].
 The combined use of anticoagulant warfarin (an inhibitor of vitamin K epoxide reductase) and aspirin (325 mg/d) significantly increases upper gastrointestinal bleeding, suggesting that cautions should be taken when aspirin is used in combination with other anticoagulation therapies[23].

 In China, aspirin has been widely used in a variety of diseases, especially in the treatment and prevention of coronary artery disease.
-Recently, mutiple publications report upper gastrointestinal injuries occuring with the use of aspirin as shown in Tables 1 and 2.
+Recently, multiple publications report upper gastrointestinal injuries occurring with the use of aspirin, as shown in Tables 1 and 2.

 Table 1 summarizes the factors associated with the development of gastrointestinal injuries.
-Accordingly, the use of LDA increases the risk of upper gastrointestinal injuries such as erosion, ulcer and ulcer bleeding.
-Factors attributable to the increased risk of upper gastrointestinal complications during the use of LDA include advanced age (age > 70 years), history of ulcer or upper gastrointestinal bleeding and H. pylori infection.
+Accordingly, the use of LDA increases the risk of upper gastrointestinal injuries such as erosion, ulcer, and ulcer bleeding.
+Factors attributable to the increased risk of upper gastrointestinal complications during the use of LDA include advanced age (age > 70 years), history of ulcer or upper gastrointestinal bleeding, and H. pylori infection.

-Table 2 shows that adverse or reduction of gastrointestinal events when LDA is not used and stopped.
+Table 2 shows the reduction of gastrointestinal events when LDA is not used and stopped.
 In addition, discontinuing LDA use effectively stopped the bleeding associated with the use of LDA.
 The data shown here indicate that the use of LDA in elderly Chinese should be considered seriously.

 effects of aspirin use on the elderly

-Elevation of the gastric mucosal injury and reduction of the expression level of vascular endothelial growth factor in gastric mucosa biopsy samples of 136 subjects at age 60 to 80 years taking 100 mg/d of aspirin have been observed in comparison with that of 48 age-matched healthy subjects[24].
-The results suggest that the elderly is sensitive to the aspirin-induced gastric injury.
-Based on the data collected in a prospective study containing 103 participants (40-86 years old) taking LDA (enteric-coated 100 mg/d), the incidence of aspirin-induced gastric ulcers was calculated as 0.97% for Japanese patients[25].
-Following transnasal endoscopy in patients taking LDA for the treatment of ischemic heart disease 20.0% and 10.7% developed ulcer and hemorrhagic gastritis, respectively[26].
+Elevation of gastric mucosal injury and reduction of the expression level of vascular endothelial growth factor in gastric mucosa biopsy samples of 136 subjects at age 60 to 80 years taking 100 mg/d of aspirin have been observed in comparison with that of 48 age-matched healthy subjects[24].
+The results suggest that the elderly are sensitive to aspirin-induced gastric injury.
+Based on the data collected in a prospective study containing 103 participants (40- to 86-years-old) taking LDA (enteric-coated 100 mg/d), the incidence of aspirin-induced gastric ulcers was calculated to be 0.97% for Japanese patients[25].
+Following transnasal endoscopy in patients taking LDA for the treatment of ischemic heart disease, 20.0% and 10.7% developed ulcer and hemorrhagic gastritis, respectively[26].